 - Scan core files against repository versions for changes

-- Scan for signatures of known malicious files
+- Scan for signatures of known malicious code in files

 - Scan file contents for backdoors, trojans and suspicious code